MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 ```

 ## DESCRIPTION
-You must run this cmdlet prior to assigning phone numbers and locations to voice enabled users in the United States.
+You can use this cmdlet to determine whether your organization has accepted the terms and conditions of enhanced emergency service.
+The United States is currently the only country supported.

 ## EXAMPLES